lopestom/twrp_device_tecno_LG8n/README.md

 ### Status

-The tester only install `vendor_boot-LG8n-20230715.img` file to know if working.
+The tester only install `vendor_boot-LG8n-20230717.img` file to know if working.
 <details><summary>History - Click to open</summary>
 <p>
-The first test.

-### First img Test
 Some tests was made:

+### Second img Test

 * Initial DT: 2023-07-15
-   Compiled img file 2023-07-15 and tested in 2023-07-16
+   Compiled img file 2023-07-16 and tested in 2023-07-17

 - MT6789 - A12
   - Status: booted??
-  - [?] booted
+  - [X] booted

    - vendor_boot-LG8n-20230715.img => Working??
 Not working?
-  - [?]
-Working
+  - [X] Working
+  - [X] CPU/temperature not show
+  - [X] Vibrator module not work

 </p>
 </details>